Panama case is significant because PM is made party to it

 -

-Panama case is significant because PM is made party to itBy Tariq ButtJanuary 20, 2017Print : National
+Panama case is significant because PM is made party to itBy Tariq ButtJanuary 21, 2017Print : Islamabad

 Obviously, the mere fact that the case involves the premier has made it all the more significant and attention grabbing at home and abroad.
 The judges have its great significance in mind.
 However, the case will be decided keeping in view the facts produced before the bench in the light of the Constitution and law.